thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Intro,_Types,_Values,_Variables,_Control_Flow.desc.md

 ## What is a Function?

 In one sentence, we can say that a function is a sequence of instructions that achieve a specific task.
-I've always found definitions to be more meaningful when they are tied to the world around us.
-So let's pause for a moment and think of real-world examples that fit our definition....

-When I think about functions in the real world, I often consider a recipe (e.g., making pumpkin pie) or a manual (e.g. assembling a coffee table from IKEA).
+A recipe (e.g., making pumpkin pie) or a manual (e.g. assembling a coffee table from IKEA) are great analogies for functions.

-At this point, I hope that many of us can embrace our shared definition of a function--they are a sequence of instructions that achieve a specific task.
+The key aspect of function is there ability to be run over and over again and combined to make new processes and workflows.
+Function truly are the building blocks for ALL applications.

 ### Exercise